Why Obi-Wan Is Much Stronger Than We Think

 Obi-Wan Kenobi's History

-Let's examine Obi-Wan's encounters through each film to discover why he's the most underrated Jedi of Star Wars!
+Let's examine Obi-Wan's encounters through each film to discover why he's the most underrated Jedi in Star Wars!

 Versus Darth Maul

 Darth Maul is best remembered as one of the redeeming factors of the often-ridiculed Episode 1: The Phantom Menace.
 Stoic yet furious, Maul viciously duels against Jedi Master Qui-Gon and Padawan Obi-Wan at the same time—and won.
-Maul separates the two Jedi, impales Qui-Gon, then battles and disarms Kenobi, who escapes the encounter only through Maul's arrogance exposing an opening for Kenobi to exploit.
+Maul separates the two Jedi, impales Qui-Gon, then battles and disarms Kenobi, who escapes only through Maul's arrogance exposing an opening.

 Obi-Wan was outdueled, true.
 But he held his own against the much more experienced Darth Maul—heck, he did better than Qui-Gon (who was widely regarded as one of the strongest Jedi Masters).
 Obi-Wan at least managed to slice off half of Maul's saber and land a kick before being disarmed.